 As some businesses could be volatile and seasonal, such may not imbue enough confidence for the bank about your repayment capacity every month or as in the decided EMI period.
 Each NBFC or bank has set different criteria for which type of businesses they consider as secure to deem you an eligible self-employed person to apply for a personal loan.

 4. Your Earnings: The revenue your business generates (in terms of money by trading/selling services/products), comes under scrutiny when you apply for a Sbi personal loan as a self-employed person.
-Most banks consider revenue of few lakhs or least INR 50 Lakhs annually, when extending loans for self-employed individuals.
+Most banks consider revenue of few lakhs or at least INR 50 Lakhs annually when extending loans for self-employed individuals.
 However, some NFBCs can relax this criterion to up to INR 15 lakhs or less as well.

-5. Income and Profits: As the disposable income of salaried professional is a factor for the bank to decide in giving a personal loan, your disposable income as a self-employed professional, will help the lender to judge your ability to pay back the loan.
+5. Income and Profits: As the disposable income of salaried professionals is a factor for the bank to decide in giving a personal loan, your disposable income as a self-employed professional, will help the lender to judge your ability to pay back the loan.
 After all, only if you can prove that you can repay without defaulting, will a bank consider you as a safe option to release the loan.

 Some of you may receive income from the business, while others will take all the profit from it, or vice-versa.
 In both the incidences, your earnings from the income tax returns will be noted.
 Few banks could be strict as to mandate at least an amount of INR 5 lakhs as net income required for allowing you to take a personal loan, while some NBFCs or banks could relax the limit to INR 2 lakhs.

-These were some of the critical factors to note when you want to apply for a personal loan being a self-employed personnel.
+These were some of the critical factors to note when you want to apply for a personal loan being self-employed personnel.
 Never produce false documents to the bank, as during checks if any fraud shows up, you may be liable for legal action.
 Also, don’t forget to collect your ITRs as otherwise your chances of securing a personal loan could dim or get delayed.